ash0080/gun.doc.cn/Auth.md

 When it is stored on disk or sent over the wire, it uses cryptographic signatures (see the video explainer), to secure the account and data without relying upon any trusted servers!

-And then when you use GUN to read the data, it automatically verifies and decrypts the data for you:
+And then when you use GUN to read the data, it automatically verifies the data for you:

 ```javascript
 user.get('profile').get('boss').get('slave').get('name').once(function(data){